The Olympus Academy Trust: Origin

 The name Olympus originates from the Olympus Concorde engine.
 This is significant because it was designed and produced locally.

 Governance

-The trust is governed by a Board of Trustees.
-The board is responsible for holding CEO Dave Baker to account.
-The board is made up of 15 people – a mixture of parents, community members and experts who are appointed based on their skills, insight and knowledge.
+The trust is governed by a board of trustees that is responsible for holding the chief executive to account.
+Trustees consist of a mixture of parents, community members and experts who are appointed based on their skills, insight and knowledge.
 They work on a voluntary basis.